 Who do I contact if my recycling was not picked up?

 Please contact Republic Services Customer Service at: (813) 265-0292 or (727) 577-9572.

 What items can I recycle?
 REMEMBER - When in doubt, throw it out!

 White or pastel office paper, phone books, paper egg cartons, magazines, brochures & catalogs, opened mail & greeting cards, newspapers & inserts, file folders, paperboard boxes, blueprints, paperback books, paper bags, corrugated cardboard, cans (do not crush), plastic (1-7) bottles-tubs-jugs & jars, glass bottles & jars, clean, balled aluminum foil (2” or larger) and pie pans, loose metal jar lids & steel bottle caps, paper milk/juice cartons (no foil pouches, do not flatten), empty aerosol cans (no caps).

 What isn't recyclable?

-Styrofoam or paper to-go boxes or cups, Tyvek envelopes, scrap metal, frozen food, ice cream or frozen fruit containers, plates or vases, drinking glasses, hazardous or bio-hazardous waste (such as paint, car batteries, batteries, needles, diapers and other sanitary products, plastics other than those listed, tissues, paper towels, napkins, waxed paper or waxed cardboard, stickers or sheets of address labels (afixed address labels and stamps ok), ceramics or non-recyclable glass (China dishes, mirrors, light bulbs, Pyrex, porcelain and window glass).
+Styrofoam or paper to-go boxes or cups, plastic bags of any kind, Tyvek envelopes, scrap metal, frozen food, ice cream or frozen fruit containers, plates or vases, drinking glasses, hazardous or bio-hazardous waste (such as paint, car batteries, batteries, needles, diapers and other sanitary products, plastics other than those listed, tissues, paper towels, napkins, waxed paper or waxed cardboard, stickers or sheets of address labels (afixed address labels and stamps ok), ceramics or non-recyclable glass (China dishes, mirrors, light bulbs, Pyrex, porcelain and window glass).